 The diversion program's current process for reconciling its scheduled drug tests with the actual drug tests performed does not promptly identify missed drug tests or data inconsistencies between collectors' reports and lab results.
 In particular, the current process can be slowed by late collector reports and does not allow the program to confirm that drug tests added to the master schedule after its original distribution to the collectors have been completed.
+Further, program management has not been reviewing the reconciliations to ensure that they are performed accurately and that there is adequate follow-up on discrepancies identified during the reconciliation process.

-Further, program management has not been reviewing Because the diversion program's reconciliations of scheduled drug tests with actual drug tests are not completed promptly, a June 2006 error by a collector was not discovered until August 2006.
+Because the diversion program's reconciliations of scheduled drug tests with actual drug tests are not completed promptly, a June 2006 error by a collector was not discovered until August 2006.